5 Techniques For Dramatic Improvements In Reproducibility

 2. Electronic Notebooks

-Another step in reproducibility is to migrate your work to an electronic notebook or an “ELN.”
+Another step to improve reproducibility is to migrate your work to an electronic notebook or an “ELN.”
 There are many different electronic lab notebooks.Harvard has a great collection to see the different pros and cons in their estimation.
 My lab uses SciNote.

 Why does this work for us?
 We have a respository of SOPs for the lab that students can pull down for an experiment, checking off the steps as they go.
 Then there is a section in it for any notes on deviations taken from the standard operating procedure.
 Then I can see what students have been working on and search within the notebook to find specific experiments.